-Integrated Medium Term Plan
+❖ Integrated Medium Term Plan

 The organisation was unable to submit an IMTP in 2019-20 however it did submit a draft annual plan to the board in January 2019, which was approved, before it was received by Welsh Government, but without a financial plan due to the uncertainty around the Bridgend boundary change.
 While this had been resolved by autumn 2019, the planned and unscheduled care trajectories had been revised due to various pressures experienced during the year.
 As such, the board committed to revised unscheduled and planned care trajectories in October 2019 and accepted the need to change its financial forecast to a £12.3m deficit in November 2019 and then to £16.3m in February 2020.
 A quarterly report setting out progress against the annual plan is discussed at the Performance and Finance Committee prior to its submission to Welsh Government.
+On 18th March 2020, the health board received a letter from Welsh Government confirming that the IMTP/annual plan process was on pause to enable NHS Wales organisations to focus on the immediate actions needed in response to the Covid-19 pandemic.

-• Assessment Against Section 175 of the National Health Service (Wales) Act 2014
+Assessment Against Section 175 of the National Health Service (Wales) Act 2014